PUUDI/PUUDI/README.md

 ## Education

- - University of Colombo Faculty of Science, B.Sc in Statistics and Computer Science (2018-2022)
+ - University of Colombo Faculty of Science, B.Sc in Statistics and Computer Science (2018-2023)
- - Undergraduate of Coventry University - Covertry, B.Sc Data Science (2019 - present)
+ - Undergraduate of Coventry University - Covertry, B.Sc Data Science (2019 - 2024)

 ## Employment History
+### ML Engineer at Dailog Axiata (May 2023 - Present)
+#### Developing segmentation service to cluster customers
+- Developed model pipeline to analyze daily customer data, segmenting them using clustering algorithms.
+The resulting insights are then utilized to improve the quality of features for other machine learning models.

-Intern at WSO2 (May 2021 - August 2021)
+### Data Scientist(Intern) at WSO2 (Nov 2022 - Mar 2023)

 Worked as an intern in the Growth Hacking team at WSO2, a leading open-source technology company.